-- · Help create a culture of safety for the team. - >> Work with their coach to teach ways to lower the chances of getting a concussion. - Solution of the second seco - >> Ensure that they follow their coach's rules for safety and the rules of the sport. - >> Tell your children or teens that you expect them to practice good sportsmanship at all times. - When appropriate for the sport or activity, teach your children or teens that they must wear a helmet to lower the chances of the most serious types of brain or head injury.
-However, there is no "concussion-proof" helmet.
+- Help create a culture of safety for the team. - >> Work with their coach to teach ways to lower the chances of getting a concussion. - Talk with your children or teens about concussion and ask if they have concerns about reporting a concussion.
+Talk with them about their concerns; emphasize the importance of reporting concussions and taking time to recover from one. - >>> Ensure that they follow their coach's rules for safety and the rules of the sport. - >> Tell your children or teens that you expect them to practice good sportsmanship at all times. - When appropriate for the sport or activity, teach your children or teens that they must wear a helmet to lower the chances of the most serious types of brain or head injury.
+However, there is no "concussionproof" helmet.
 So, even with a helmet, it is important for children and teens to avoid hits to the head.